tamatamvan/quipper.github.io/_posts/2016-09-20-managing-terraform-versions-with-tfenv.markdown

 ```

 ## Summary
-[tfenv](https://github.com/kamatama41/tfenv) will make us happy when we use Terraform with multiple users or use it on multiple environments.
+[tfenv](https://github.com/kamatama41/tfenv) makes us happy when we use Terraform with multiple users or on multiple environments.